ntchjb/spigot-docker/README.md

 # Spigot Minecraft Server in a Docker

-This 2 containers generates spigot server files from its build tool and starts the server at default port number.
+These 2 containers generate spigot server files from its build tool and starts the server at default port number.
 There is 2 main parts, which are builder and server.

 ## Build and Run the Server